peat-platform/mongrel2/static/markdown/OPENi_Cloudlet_SDK_Tutorial.md

 ####Creating a Client
-Clients will be accessing OPENi on behalf of the user and as such must be registered with the OPENi Platform.
+Clients will be accessing PEAT on behalf of the user and as such must be registered with the PEAT Platform.

 **N.B.** This request does not return a body only a status code.
 ~~~java